-Daniel Suleiman, named one of Washington, DC's "40 most promising lawyers age 40 and under" by the National Law Journal, represents institutions and individuals in high-stakes white collar and litigation matters.
-He specializes in criminal and civil government investigations and litigation, internal investigations, U.S. Foreign Corrupt Practices Act investigations, Congressional investigations, and other matters involving significant criminal, civil, political, and regulatory risk.
+Daniel Suleiman represents institutions and individuals in high-stakes white collar and litigation matters.
+He specializes in criminal and civil government investigations and litigation, internal investigations, U.S. Foreign Corrupt Practices Act investigations, Congressional investigations, and other matters involving significant criminal and civil risk.

 From 2010-2013, Mr. Suleiman served as a senior official in the U.S. Department of Justice’s Criminal Division, including as Deputy Chief of Staff & Counselor to the Assistant Attorney General.
+In 2015, he was named one of Washington, DC's "40 most promising lawyers age 40 and under" by the National Law Journal.